Scrum certification for Microsoft Business Applications practitioners

 Here are the steps I recommend before taking the PSM I assessment:

-- Take the practice assessment included in the Introduction to Scrum for Dynamics 365.
+Take the practice assessment included in the Scrum for Microsoft Business Applications.
 It has 80 questions and a 60 minute time limit, just like the real PSM I assessment.

 When taking the certification assessment, read the questions carefully but don't overthink them (there are no trick questions).
 Timing is tight.
 If you can't answer a question straight away, flag it and come back later after answering all the other questions.